sandhyasrini/Get-Speaker/README.md

 ## Todos/Future Scope:

-There are some functionalities, updates that can be implemented in the future, as scope for improvement, which was not done now due to time constraint.
+WIP: There are some functionalities, updates that are being implemented.

-* Unit Testing
 * E2E testing using Cypress
 * Authentication/Authorisation
 * Ability to search and find individual user